5 things to consider before deploying visual AI at the edge in retail

-Neal Analytics has spent hundreds of hours testing cameras in terms of camera angles, shelf heights and product size and are well equipped to help you select and evaluate cameras for your visual AI solution.
+Neal Analytics has spent hundreds of hours testing cameras in terms of camera angles, shelf heights, and product size and is well equipped to help you select and evaluate cameras for your visual AI solution.

 There are two main infrastructure pieces that need to be considered for an edge-based AI solution:

-- Power: for certain high demand or industrial applications you need to use an especially powerful edge device that requires one or more dedicated 15 AMP power line, make sure you talk with a qualified electrician to ensure your current electrical infrastructure can support the device.
+- Power for certain high demand or industrial applications, you need to use an especially powerful edge device that requires one or more dedicated 15 AMP power lines, make sure you talk with a qualified electrician to ensure your current electrical infrastructure can support the device.
 In a recent customer engagement, our client’s infrastructure team elected to install a dedicated power line, as their facilities people felt that was the best option given the edge device’s power demands.
-While not all edge devices are “power hungry” per se, it is important that you keep this mind when installing the device.
+While not all edge devices are “power–hungry” per se, it is important that you keep this in mind when installing the device.

-- Internet Connectivity: having the edge device operate on a separate internet connection than the one the store uses for point of sale and other purposes is a good idea, so that the edge solution doesn’t take up needed bandwidth for processing transactions and other purposes.
-However, this solution does need a public facing IP not just so it can connect to the cloud but so that the team supporting the solution can push code to the edge device, configure cameras and make other adjustments as necessary
+- Internet connectivity having the edge device operates on a separate internet connection than the one the store uses for point of sale and other purposes is a good idea.
+The edge solution doesn’t take up the needed bandwidth for processing transactions and other purposes.
+However, this solution does need a public–facing IP not just so it can connect to the cloud but so that the team supporting the solution can push code to the edge device, configure cameras and make other adjustments as necessary.

 4. Data collection